 In Figure 3, we showcase the linear probe's test accuracy in recovering the correct choice based on output logits from Zephyr-7B, Yi-34B-Chat, and Mixtral-8x7B-Instruct.
-Before using ECO to unlearn, a substantial proportion of the labels can be recovered by the linear probe classifier for all three models.
-After incorporating ECO in the forward pass, the classifier's accuracy drops to random-chance level, indicating the effectiveness of ECO in preventing knowledge recovery from the logit space.
+Before using ECO to unlearn, a substantial proportion of the labels can to recovered by the linear probe classifier for all three models.
+After incorporating ECO in the forward pass, the classifier's accuracy drops to random-chance level, indicating the effectiveness of ECO against recovering knowledge from the logit space.